Go Back Go Back

 The problem women face in the community is a lack of sustainable means of income.
 Women need to exercise caution when looking for or choosing a job in order to protect themselves and their families.

-In August, Mama Hinna was introduced to the Women Center in Hai Al-Qassam in Ad Damazin, where UNFPA is supporting the Woman and Child Department of the state Ministry of Health and Social Welfare to implement income-generating activities.
+In August, Mama Hinna was introduced to the Women Center in Hai Al-Qassam in Ad Damazin (Funded by Sweden), where UNFPA is supporting the Woman and Child Department of the state Ministry of Health and Social Welfare to implement income-generating activities.
 Mama Hinna participated in a 15-day sewing workshop aimed at providing women with an income-generating skill that can be utilized at home or at the Women’s Center.

 The Women's Center has 4 sewing machines that are used by 10-12 participants per workshop to sew school uniforms for girls and boys.
 At the end of the 15-day workshop, the sewn uniforms are given to the women, who can proceed to selling them.
 An allowance is also provided to the participants in order to help them start a business.
 Moreover, participants are encouraged to come back to the center at any time to use the sewing machines until they can afford to purchase their own.